 - Actions by longshoremen, who can claim generous benefits from their employers under the LHWCA, and also sue vessels under LHWCA §905(b).

-At Munsch Hardt, our deep industry experience, unmatched resources and fully integrated service model give us the flexibility and horsepower to develop cost-effective strategies to resolve every issue your business may encounter.
+At Munsch Hardt, our deep industry experience, extensive resources and fully integrated service model give us the flexibility and horsepower to develop cost-effective strategies to resolve every issue your business may encounter.
 Our multidisciplinary approach encompasses the following practices:

 Bankruptcy, Restructuring & Insolvency